Brown Environmental Leadership Lab (BELL): Rhode Island

 Itinerary

 You will receive a detailed schedule upon arrival, including classroom locations.
-You must attend all days of the program in order to qualify for the Course Performance Report.
-In addition to three meals per day, some free time and transportation to and from site visits, this schedule provides an idea of what the program will entail.
+You must attend all days of the program in order to qualify for the Course Performance Report and Certificate of Completion.
+In addition to three meals per day, some free time and transportation to and from site visits, the schedule below provides an idea of what the program will entail.
 Please note: this schedule is subject to change.

 Curfew

 Our days are busy, requiring a lot of your energy and attention throughout the day.
 You are required to check in with residential staff every evening at 10 p.m.
-EST and remain on your floor until 6 a.m.
-EST the following morning.
-The residential staff will place a call to the parents/guardians of any student who is late for curfew.
+ET and remain on your floor until 6 a.m.
+ET the following morning.
+The residential staff will place a call to the parent(s)/guardian(s) of any student who is late for curfew.
 The Department of Public Safety will be informed after an appropriate interval of time if a student has not checked in, and a protocol will be initiated to ensure the safety of the student.

 Adhering to the curfew policy is your responsibility.
 While residential staff will take reasonable measures to ensure that you adhere to the curfew, once you have been verified as being within the residence halls at the designated time, you will be in violation of policies should you choose to leave your residence hall area.
 If we become aware of a curfew violation, you will be referred to our student conduct process.
 Repeated and/or serious violations of the curfew could result in dismissal from the program.